zainsadaqat/computer-science/cpu-performance.md

 ### Example-2
 Video editing software exports faster because the CPU completes its calculations more rapidly.

+### Note

+There is one universal number of ticks per second.
+That is not true.
+A CPU tick is tied to its clock frequency and every processor family runs at different frequencies that also fluctuate during use.

+modern CPUs do not run at a fixed frequency.
+Technologies like turbo boost and power saving constantly change the clock rate.
+So asking for a single number hides important details about how real processors behave.

+Instead of thinking about a fixed ticks per second, think in terms of:
+- The base clock frequency which is usually between one billion and four billion cycles per second.
+- The dynamic range which can drop much lower under light load and go much higher under heavy load.
+- The idea that one cycle does not always equal one useful instruction.

+If a CPU is running at 3 gigahertz, it means roughly three billion cycles per second.
+But this does not mean three billion instructions.
+Some instructions take multiple cycles.
+Some operations happen in parallel with pipelines and superscalar execution.
+So the tick count is not a direct measure of work.

 ### Question
 If a CPU has a higher clock speed, what does that usually mean for how fast it can work?